 When a fetus faces up, the neck is often straightened rather than bent, and the head requires more space to pass through the birth canal.
 Delivery by a vacuum extractor or forceps or cesarean delivery may be necessary.

-The buttocks or sometimes the feet present first.
+In breech presentation, the buttocks or sometimes the feet present first.
 Breech presentation occurs in 3 to 4% of full-term deliveries.
 It is the second most common type of abnormal presentation.

 When delivered vaginally, babies that present buttocks first are more likely to be injured than those that present head first.
 Such injuries may occur before, during, or after birth.
 The baby may even die.
 Complications are less likely when breech presentation is detected before labor or delivery.